This was it! I was ready! I’d read through the book, thought it through in my head and thought I knew what I was doing.

 Once the lace was attached I decided to use part of the floral lace trim from the lower edge of the fabric to edge the top of the bodice.

 I’d originally wanted the lace motifs to continue from the bodice onto the skirt and then be randomly scattered over the tulle of the skirt.
-Have spent countless hours hand stitching to cover the bodice and top of the skirt I changed my mind about the extra scattered motifs!
+Having spent countless hours hand stitching to cover the bodice and top of the skirt I changed my mind about the extra scattered motifs!

 Next, I created the lacing for the bodice using the duchess satin.
 I needed around 4m of bias strips, each 5cm wide.
 The lacing was created in the same way as the rouleau strips, but using much wider fabric strips.
 I attached a small length of ribbon and a plastic bodkin to the end of the lacing strip so this could be turned through more easily.